snp-technologies/aksworkshop-notes/README.md

     ...
 Which in turn are passed on docker run during helm chart installation.
 (See https://github.com/bitnami/bitnami-docker-mongodb/blob/master/README.md#creating-a-user-and-database-on-first-run)

-    This is why they are passed on the command line.
+    This is why they are passed on the `helm install` command line.

     Alternatively, can a secret be used?
 How would that be done?